Compass: General Filtered Search across Vector and Structured Data: Evaluation

 \subsection{Evaluated Methods and Index Size}

 We mainly compare with the following existing works.

 \squishlist \item \uline{SeRF}~\cite{zuoSeRFSegmentGraph2024}.
 SeRF represents the state-of-the-art in specialized indexing for 1D attribute filtering.
 When evaluating with multiple attributes, we build a 1D-specialized index for each relational attribute and use post-filtering for conjunction.
-Following \cite{zuoSeRFSegmentGraph2024}, we set the construction expansion factor {\efc}=200 across all datasets, set maximum out degree \textit{M}=32 on CRAWL and GIST and \textit{M}=64 on VIDEO and GLOVE100 for SeRF.
-For its other specific index construction parameter, i.e. \textit{efmax}, we use its default value 500.
+Following \cite{zuoSeRFSegmentGraph2024} and based on grid search, we set the construction expansion factor {\efc}=200 across all datasets, set maximum out degree \textit{M}=32 on CRAWL and GIST and \textit{M}=64 on VIDEO and GLOVE100 for SeRF.
+For its specific index construction parameter, i.e. \textit{efmax}, we use its default value 500.

 Table \ref{table:size} reports the size of SeRF under this configuration alongside other methods.
 For all 1D-specialized indices (SeRF, iRangeGraph \cite{xuIRangeGraphImprovisingRangededicated2024}, DSG \cite{pengDynamicRangeFilteringApproximate2025}), we have to build four of them, one per relational attribute.